 It would help if you had a reduction in your interest rate

 If you want to reduce your interest rate, lenders can tell you whether you qualify and whether you will save money on your mortgage payment each month.
 It is essential to communicate with lenders and raise the whole situation.

 You would like to switch from a variable rate mortgage to a fixed rate loan

 Especially in a low-rate environment, it may be a good idea to lock in a reasonable rate and avoid the risk of an ARM, one of the most common situations where the best course of action is to request this refinancing.

 You want a reduction in the term of the loan

 Moving from a 30-year loan to a shorter-term loan can be financially advantageous (such as a 20 or 15-year loan).

 Since shorter-term mortgages often have lower interest rates, you may be able to save money over the life of the loan without significantly increasing your monthly payment.

-Suppose you are saving for retirement and want to pay off your home more quickly.
+Suppose you are saving for retirement and want to pay off your home quicker.
 A no-cash-out refinance may be a smart option in that situation.
 In some circumstances, you may want to switch from an FHA loan to a conventional loan instead of paying mortgage insurance.